The Bankrate promise

 - Long-term earning potential: If you manage to find an especially good deal and then get the property in pristine condition, you may be able to reap the benefits of selling it to a new buyer or renting it out on a regular basis.

-- Longer timeline: If you submit an offer for a bank-owned property, the price needs to be approved by multiple parties, so settling on a price may take longer than it would if you were dealing with one seller.
+- Longer timeline: If you submit an offer for a bank-owned property, multiple parties need to approve the price, so settling on a number may take longer than it would if you were dealing with one seller.

 How to find bank-owned properties

-If you’re looking for a bank-owned property now, you can search RealtyTrac’s listings, or you may be able to compare properties on a bank’s website.
+You can find REO properties by searching RealtyTrac’s listings, or you may be able to compare properties on a bank’s website.
 Bank of America, for example, maintains an online hub of REO listings.
 Wells Fargo also has a directory of bank-owned properties.

-“For whatever purpose a buyer is considering REO — owner occupancy, rental or flip — a Realtor with experience in the distressed property submarket and bank negotiations is essential,” Olson says.
+“For whatever purpose a buyer is considering REO — owner occupancy, rental or flip — a Realtor with experience in the distressed property submarket and bank negotiations is essential,” says Olson.